-American Association of Equipment Lessors March 2, 1983--1:00 p.m.--L'Enfant Plaza
+March 15, 1983--9:00 a.m.--Sheraton Washington

 I. The President and the New Congress

 A. In his State of the Union message, President Reagan made clear that he and the 98th Congress must work together to deal with an active agenda.
 That means action on the deficit, on unemployment, on social security, and attention to the shifting patterns of industry and job creation in our economy.
 At the same time we have to realize there will be major areas where we will not agree.
 No one is going to compromise away the gains won towards restraining the growth of spending, controlling the tax burden, and beating back inflation.
 The American people still overwhelmingly support those goals.